I assume there was at least one time when you wanted to add more appeal to an HTML

-input button and at that moment you didn’t knew how.
-We all know how boring looks an input when we use it without styling it and that’s why today I will show you the way to get rid of this old-style input.
+input button and at that moment you didn’t know how to do it.
+We all know how boring looks an input when we use it without styling it and that’s why today I will show you a way to get rid of this old-style input.

 For the beginning here is how a non-styled input looks like: